Hat guessing number and guaranteed subgraphs: Graphs with bounded circumference

 \subsection{Proof of Theorem \ref{thm:circ}}

 With Lemma \ref{lem:blocks} in place, we are ready to begin the proof of Theorem \ref{thm:circ}.
-In our proof, we will repeatedly use the notion of \emph{treedepth}, defined as follows.
-Given a rooted tree $T$ with root $r$, recall that the \emph{height} of a vertex $v \in V(T)$ is the distance in $T$ from $r$ to $v$, and observe that the height of $T$ is the maximum height of a vertex in $T$.
+In our proof, we repeatedly use the notion of \emph{treedepth}, defined as follows.
+Given a rooted tree $T$ with root $r$, the \emph{height} of a vertex $v \in V(T)$ is the distance in $T$ from $r$ to $v$.
+Then, the height of $T$ is the maximum height of a vertex in $T$.
 We say that the \emph{closure} of $T$ is the graph on $V(T)$ obtained by adding an edge between every ancestor-descendant pair in $T$.
 We write $\cl(T)$ for the closure of $T$.
 Then, we say that a graph $G$ has treedepth at most $d$ if $G$ is a subgraph of $\cl(T)$ for some rooted tree $T$ of height $d-1$.
 The reason for this ``off by one" discrepancy is that in a rooted tree of height $d-1$, a maximum length path from the root to a leaf contains exactly $d$ vertices.
-In \cite{HeDegeneracy}, He and Li show that graphs of bounded treedepth also have bounded hat guessing number, and we will be able to use their ideas to our advantage.
+In \cite{HeDegeneracy}, He and Li show that graphs of bounded treedepth also have bounded hat guessing number.

-First, we will use two lemmas to establish a connection between the circumference of a graph and the treedepth of that graph.
-The first of these lemmas is a classical lemma of Dirac that follows straightforwardly from Menger's theorem. \begin{lemma}[\cite{DiracPath}] If $G$ is a two-connected graph with a path of length $\ell$, then $G$ contains a cycle of length greater than $\sqrt{2 \ell}$. \end{lemma} From Lemma \ref{lem:Dirac}, we see that in a two-connected graph of circumference $c$, every path must have length less than $ \frac{1}{2} c^2 $.
-Using this fact, we can prove our next lemma. \begin{lemma} If $G$ is a two-connected graph of circumference $c$, then the treedepth of $G$ is at most $\frac{1}{2}c^2 $. \end{lemma} \begin{proof} We choose a vertex $r \in V(G)$, and we obtain a rooted tree $T \subseteq G$ by performing a depth-first search from $r$.
+First, we establish two lemmas that relate the circumference of a graph to its treedepth.
+The first of these lemmas is a classical lemma of Dirac that follows straightforwardly from Menger's theorem. \begin{lemma}[\cite{DiracPath}] If $G$ is a two-connected graph with a path of length $\ell$, then $G$ contains a cycle of length greater than $\sqrt{2 \ell}$. \end{lemma} From Lemma \ref{lem:Dirac}, we see that in a two-connected graph of circumference $c$, every path has length less than $ \frac{1}{2} c^2 $.
+Using this fact, we prove our next lemma. \begin{lemma} If $G$ is a two-connected graph of circumference $c$, then the treedepth of $G$ is at most $\frac{1}{2}c^2 $. \end{lemma} \begin{proof} We choose a vertex $r \in V(G)$, and we obtain a rooted tree $T \subseteq G$ by performing a depth-first search from $r$.
 Since $T$ is obtained from a depth-first search, every edge of $G$ joins an ancestor-descendant pair in $T$.
 Hence, $G$ is a subgraph of $\cl(T)$.
 By Lemma \ref{lem:Dirac}, the maximum distance in $T$ from $r$ to a leaf of $T$ is at most $\frac{1}{2}c^2 - 1$, so the treedepth of $G$ is at most $\frac{1}{2}c^2 $. \end{proof}